 Are you thinking of applying for a home loan?
 Do you want to realize your homeownership goal as quickly as you can?
 Then the good news is that several loan types are available for various homebuyers.
 So, whether you are a first-time homebuyer or buying a second home, you can find a home loan that suits your needs the best.
 Definitely the two most popular loan programs are conventional loans and FHA loans.
-Indeed, for many potential homebuyers, comparing these two loans is a good place to start their journey to homeownership.
+For many potential homebuyers, comparing these two loans is a good place to start their journey to homeownership.

 Also known as Federal Housing Administration loans, FHA loans are government-backed but issued by FHA-approved lenders.
 These loans are exclusively designed for potential homebuyers who: